kittywitch/konawall-py/README.md

 ## To-do

+- [ ] Completely rewrite CLI
+    - [ ] Provide an amount of tooling equality for CLI
+        - [ ] Use the config
+        - [ ] Allow specifying args, but use the argparse system, environment variables and with a config parse system simultaneously, perhaps?
+            - [ ] Check if such a thing to automate that exists for Python
+        - [ ] Provide a history viewer TUI / CLI application
+            - [ ] Investigate best methodology to provide this; are we providing queries?
+Should we provide JSON?
 - [ ] Ensure that platforms all work with single and multiple-monitor setting:
     - [x] macOS
     - [x] Windows